Speaking English With an Accent

 So relax and be confident.
 When you do make a mistake with pronunciation, don’t apologise or make excuses.
 Have a little laugh at the error and learn from the experience.
 If you can joke about it, it may make the correct pronunciation easier to remember the next time you need to use the word.

-And last but not least, invest in a good English course that provides you with the necessary tools to improve your pronunciation.
+Last but not least, invest in a great English course that provides you with the necessary tools to improve your pronunciation skills.

 Related Posts About Improving Pronunciation